hrayrhar/hrayrhar.github.io/_pages/about.md

 ---

 <head>
- <title>Homepage</title>
   <link rel="stylesheet" href="/assets/css/custom.css">
 </head>

 I am a second year PhD student at University of Southern California advised by Prof. [Aram Galstyan](https://www.isi.edu/people/galstyan/about) and Prof. [Greg Ver Steeg](https://www.isi.edu/people/gregv/about).
-My main research interest is representation learning with the goal of enriching the learned representation with useful properties.
-We often express those properties with information-theoretic quantities and propose methods for optimizing such objectives.
-More broadly, I am interested in core research in machine learning, understanding/explaining the generalization phenomenon of deep neural networks, and in estimation/approximation of information-theoretic quantities.
+My main research interest is representation learning with the goal of enriching the learned representation with useful properties (enforcing compression, disentanglement; increasing modularity; avoiding synergy; etc).
+We often express these properties with information-theoretic quantities and propose methods for optimizing such objectives.
+More broadly, I am interested in core research in machine learning, studying the generalization phenomenon of deep neural networks, and in estimation/approximation of information-theoretic quantities.

 ## News
 - **\[Sept.
 3, 2019\]** Our [paper](https://arxiv.org/abs/1706.03353) "Fast structure learning with modular regularization" got accepted to NeurIPS'19 as a spotlight presentation.